kaievns/the-log/posts/lead/on-culture-and-belonging.md

 No amount of "work harder" and "great work/life balance" slogans will do the trick here.
 Because if people don't feel creatively safe, they will take low risk/reward items and work really hard on those.
-There in an endless slew of companies out there that always focused on the "low hanging fruit", work on those for years and never amount to anything important.
+There is an endless slew of companies out there that always focused on the "low hanging fruit", work on those for years and never amount to anything important.